Kill the Messenger

 Institutional History Continues the Pattern

-The overwhelming iniquity of our age is that of compromise, of doctrinal unity-in-diversity, by which the unforgivable sin is to have conviction and stand opposed to error.
-It is a little recognized fact that unity-in-diversity, specifically relating to doctrinal matters, earlier taught by Carl Ketcherside and Leroy Garrett, and considered so radical at the time, has come of age and is quite acceptable among "sound" brethren today.
-Some brethren mistakenly believed that Carl Ketcherside was isolated, ridiculed and put to flight before he died.
+The overwhelming iniquity of our age is that of compromise, of unity-in-diversity, by which the unforgivable sin is to have conviction and stand opposed to error.
+It is a little recognized fact that unity-in-diversity, earlier taught by Carl Ketcherside and Leroy Garrett, and considered so radical at the time, has come of age and is quite acceptable among "sound" brethren today.
+Some brethren mistakenly believed that Carl Ketcherside was isolated, ridiculed, and put to flight before he died.
 Nothing could be further from the truth!
 The New Hermeneutic Movement today is Carl's unity-in-diversity gone up-town.
 A doctrine that was once scorned by many as illiterate has become the darling of the sophisticates as they use their Master's and Doctorates from "brotherhood colleges" to encourage fellowship with denominations.

 But compromise is not restricted to the ultra-liberals.
-New ammunition has been found "among us" by those who are turning a misuse of Romans 14 into the breeding ground for a unity-in-diversity that mirrors that of Carl Ketcherside.
+New ammunition has been found "among us" by those who are turning a misuse of Romans 14 into a breeding ground for-unity-in diversity.
 Used at the first to embrace those who would accept the "alien who would come to God" in unlawful marriages, Romans 14 is quickly being expanded to allow sinful beliefs and doctrines of every sort.
 Compromise with sin is the order of the day and woe to the messenger who has the conviction to speak out.
 Kill the messenger?
 Of course not.
 But please don't think that just as effective methods are not available to silence those who would "preach the word."

 It is possible for the voice of gospel preachers to be stilled just as effectively (and politely) as in the days of the institutional apostasy.
 The "good of boy" system is still effective by which whispers and innuendoes ruin the reputation of faithful preachers.
 Brethren are quarantined today by inclusive, unpublished lists which, at the same time, exclude unwanted preachers.
 Those who raise the voice of opposition are ignored as they appeal to brethren for Bible studies.
 Careful and studious articles are condemned as "rash," "shoot from the hip," "knee-jerk" attacks by the very ones who refuse to meet and study issues.
 It is considered bad taste at the best and sinful at the worst to call names and identify those who advocate compromise.
 Tape recorders are outlawed from study sessions where compromise is taught lest some "troubler of Israel" get an insight to the material presented.
 Some are obliquely labeled as factional because their stand for truth is too open, too plain, too uncompromising.

 The tongue can be as effective as a sword in such controversies.
-Faithful messengers of the Word have had their characters assailed as "brotherhood watchdogs," "creed makers," "meddlers in other men's matters," and "guardians of truth" so many times that even the innocent and naive are led to believe the lie.
+Faithful messengers of the word have had their characters assailed as "brotherhood watchdogs," "meddlers in other men's matters," and "guardians of truth" so many times that even the innocent and naive are led to believe the lie.
 Such barbed comments are smilingly pronounced against brethren while they decry the mean spirit of the "name callers" and "busybodies."
 Even while those who teach error are militant in their spread of compromise, they berate those who oppose them as "too militant."
-Those who travel across continents to teach error attack those who write in papers such as this one as desiring to direct brotherhood affairs, to control the church universal.
+Those who travel across continents to teach error attack those who write in papers such as this one as desiring to direct.

 Herod must still hear the haunting echo of John saying, "It is not lawful for you to have her."